Kiracat-BC/Commands/README.md

 - **_wristsuspension**

 ## Animation
+Applies a full Glamourer Set including the Mod Association and then puts the Kitty into a specific position

 - **_hogtie**: Applies a Glamourer set and performs an animation.

 ## Glamouritem
+Applies a single Glamourer Item.
+This will be added on top of the current Set so it can always be used

 - **_blindfold**: Applies a single Glamourer Item
 - **_gag**: Applies a single Glamourer Item